March Edible Plant Sale

 Fruiting shrubs and fruit bearing trees will be available from Burnt Ridge Nursery.

 See what plants we are selling so you can plan your shopping list.
-We'll also have seed varieties including
+Most veggies are

 $3, herbs and flowers $4; tree and shrub prices vary.